-TransFarm project duration is three years (2023-2026), and it is coordinated by Finland Futures Research Center at the University of Turku (Turku, Finland).
-Project partners are the Estonian University of Life Sciences (Tartu, Estonia), University of Latvia (Riga, Latvia), Norrtälje Vatten och Avfall (earlier Campus Roslagen) and Coompanion Roslagen & Norrort (Norrtälje, Sweden).
+TransFarm project duration is three years (2023-2026), and it is coordinated by Turku School of Economics at the University of Turku (Turku, Finland).
+Project partners are the Estonian University of Life Sciences (Tartu, Estonia), University of Latvia (Riga, Latvia), Norrtälje Vatten och Avfall (Campus Roslagen) and Coompanion Roslagen & Norrort (Norrtälje, Sweden).